rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-user-retention.md

 ::: warning

-If you haven't set any user-specific RBAC permissions, only use group-based RBAC, and delete an inactive user account without ever disabling it, a user may recreate the deleted account with the same level of permissions by logging in.
+If you haven't set any user-specific RBAC permissions, only use group-based RBAC, and delete an inactive user account without ever disabling it, a user may login and recreate the deleted account with the same level of permissions as before the deletion.
 If you are only using group-based RBAC and want to make sure users are unable to login to a deleted inactive account without administrator input, you must disable the account before it is deleted.

 :::